AlexAbdullah/project_redux/README.md

 ## Data Analysis
 ### The Numbers
-* California had the highest number of recorded mass shootings As of 2021, the estimated population of California is 39.24 million making it the highest populated city in the US.
+* California had the highest number of recorded mass shootings
+  - As of 2021, the estimated population of California is 39.24 million making it the highest populated city in the US.
+  - This state also has the highest rate of homelessness with an over 150,000 homeless people

 * The handgun was the most popular weapon used Accessible and most affordable of the observed firearms (~$350 USD)

-* Over 98% of shootings were commited by a male perpetrator This could be part of a whole separate analysis.
+* Over 98% of shootings were commited by a male perpetrator
+  - This could be part of a whole separate analysis.
 Males generally tend to exhibit more violent tendencies than women.
-  Approximately 81% of crimes in the US are committed by males.
+  - Approximately 81% of crimes in the US are committed by males.

 * The average shooter age was ~33 years old
   Shootings were committed by perpetrators anywhere from 15 to 59 years of age.